 In the past, running a Premortem has been the single most helpful exercise I’ve found for succeeding at complex, risky endeavours.

 I’ll tell you a true story about my first Premortem.
-I’d just joined a company as the new CTO, and we had been invited to be featured in Apple’s iOS 8 launch in a few months’ time.
+I’d just joined a company as the new CTO, and we had been invited to be featured in Apple’s latest iOS launch in a few months’ time.
 We had no control over the event, and if we weren’t ready for it we wouldn’t be included.
 It involved designing and building a mobile version of an existing product in about four months flat.
 On top of that, the CEO was determined to use this opportunity to make a number of changes and improvements to the product, most of which were being designed at the same time.

 Soon after I’d joined, I’d used the honeymoon period as a new exec to highlight some major team problems, to have a few difficult conversations, and to make critical changes.
 But I was feeling that there were only so many problems I could highlight before it would seem that I was making excuses and lose the CEO’s trust.
 So we’d discussed the list of necessary features for the product launch, and we’d agreed to strike off a few of them - but the CEO considered the remainder to be absolutely essential.